nickserv/danamccurdy.com/_posts/2019-02-05-love-and-fear.md

 to keep my worst
 from those around me,
 but, all too often,
-I have likewise withheld my best.
+I have withheld my best
+as well.

 I have been afraid to love
 and be loved